 Some models have a cleaning cycle — if yours is one of them, follow the manufacturer’s instructions to keep your machine in tip-top shape and odor-free.

 You can also clean your washing machine with vinegar and baking soda.
+The basic principle is the same, though there are slight variations for top loaders and front loaders.

 Here’s how to clean a front-loading washing machine: